top of page

 One of the hardest but most empowering lessons survivors learn is the importance of boundaries.
 When you’ve endured something that stripped away your safety or voice, you begin to understand how vital it is to guard them moving forward.

-Boundaries are not walls, they are doors with locks, and you hold the key.
-Being a survivor means you learn to say no without guilt, to demand respect without hesitation, and to protect your peace without apology.
+Boundaries are not walls; they are doors with locks, and you hold the key.
+Being a survivor means you learn to say no without guilt, demand respect without hesitation, and protect your peace without apology.

 Boundaries are not selfish.
 They are self-preservation.
 They are the foundation that allows survivors to thrive instead of simply existing.